-While today’s job climate is one that is favorable for active job seekers, it is still difficult to break through the noisy application process.
-I continue to hear more and more candidates ask the question, “What am I doing wrong?
+While today’s job climate is is favorable for job seekers, it can still be difficult to break through the noisy application process.
+I continue to hear more and more candidates ask, “What am I doing wrong?
 I know I can do this job.
-Why can’t I get hired?”
+Why am I not getting interviewed?”

 The market is continually changing.
 If you are on the hunt, you’ve got to do it differently in order to stand out.
 Below are five simple tips that might help put your job search in the fast lane:

-- Use a recruiter.
-When I say use, I mean use.
-Find a reputable firm and partner with them.
-Part of what I tell people today during interviews is that we are all in this together.
-It’s no longer a “Me, Tarzan; you, Jane” type of experience.
-Use their contacts and search with them, versus sitting at home waiting on a call.
+When I say use, I mean utilize.
+Find a reputable firm, and partner with them.
+One thing I tell candidates during interviews is that we are all in this together.
+The job hunt is no longer a “Me, Tarzan; you, Jane” type of experience.
+Use your recruiter’s contacts, and search with them, instead of sitting at home waiting for the calls to roll in.
 If you come across a listing that fits your skill set, call your recruiter and ask them what they know about the company.
 There’s a better than average chance that they’ll know someone on the inside that might be able to get you in the door faster.
-Word to the wise: If you don’t trust your recruiter, find another one.
-This is your career, this is how you put food on the table and this is how you pay your mortgage or rent — don’t waste your time with someone that’s not working hard enough for you.
+Word to the wise: if you don’t trust your recruiter, find another one.
+This is your career, this is how you put food on the table, and this is how you pay your mortgage or rent — don’t waste your time with someone that’s not working hard enough for you.

 Ready for your next professional adventure?
 Explore our job seeker page today.